-TABLE 1 ENVIRONMENTAL COMPLIANCE STATUS (Updated 04-07-06)
+TABLE 1 ENVIRONMENTAL COMPLIANCE STATUS

+(Updated 04-13-06)

-Project Memo or NCR Date Issued Description Follow-Up Activities NCR (Level 2) 6-23-05 PG&E contractors removed 22 large trees without notifying the project EI and without conducting avian nest surveys prior to removal, which is a violation of Mitigation Measure B-3 and APM 7-6.
-Additionally, the trees were removed out- side of the allowable window of November 1 through February 15 as established in Mitigation Measure B-3 and overland travel was used instead of existing access roads. removal surveys at the tree removal sites and surrounding area, and supplied the CPUC with results on July 17, 2005.
-PG&amp;E also notified CDFG. the Dewatering from the pipe is being conducted into Project Memo 1-6-06 PG&E contractors mechanically pumped the water from the casing of the underground conduit into Wetland #1 through a filter bag without adequate testing.
+() painted () 13 () Project Memo or NCR Date Issued Description Follow-Up Activities NCR (Level 2) 6-23-05 PG&E contractors removed 22 large trees without notifying the project EI and without conducting avian nest surveys prior to removal, which is a violation of Mitigation Measure B-3 and APM 7-6.
+Additionally, the trees were removed outside of the allowable window of November 1 through February 15 as established in Mitigation Measure B-3 and overland travel was used instead of existing access roads.
+PG&E has conducted post removal surveys at the tree removal sites and surround- ing area, and supplied the CPUC with results on July 17, 2005.
+PG&E also notified CDFG.
+Project Memo 1-6-06 PG&E contractors mechanically pumped the water from the casing of the underground conduit into Wetland #1 through a filter bag without adequate testing.
 Wetland #1 is under the Army Corps of Engineers jurisdiction.
+Dewatering from the pipe is being conducted into Baker tanks.
+Test results and subsequent action are pending.
+The ACOE has been notified.
 Project Memo 1-6-06 Large spoil piles are being stored in close proximity to Seasonal Drainage #30 without adequate erosion control measures, which is a violation of APM 7-2.
 The erosion control along the drainage was in disrepair, which led to silt from the spoil piles being emptied into the CDFG drainage.
 Siltation entering the drainage is a violation of Condition #2 of the CDFG Streambed Alteration Agreement.
-Crews reinforced the ero- sion control along Seasonal Drainage #30.
+Crews reinforced the erosion control along Seasonal Drainage #30.
 The CDFG has been notified.
 Spoil piles have been removed and are not expected to regenerate.